VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ## Working Definitions for this Chapter

 The following definitions are used for the remainder of this chapter.
-For more detail, and possible alternative definitions see [A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.
+For more detail, and possible alternative definitions, see [A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.

 ### Command